 Factors that impact residents' transition and psychological adjustment to long-term aged care: a systematic literature review

-Brownie, S, Horstmanshof, L & Garbutt, R in press, 'Factors that impact residents' transition and psychological adjustment to long-term aged care: a systematic literature review', International Journal of Nursing Studies, vol. 51, no. 12, pp. 1654-1666.
+Brownie, S, Horstmanshof, L & Garbutt, R 2014, 'Factors that impact residents' transition and psychological adjustment to long-term aged care: a systematic literature review', International Journal of Nursing Studies, vol. 51, no. 12, pp. 1654-1666.

 Published version available from:

 To identify the factors that impact residents’ transition and adjustment to long-term aged care and influence their relocation experience.

 The transition to long-term aged care can be an emotional and stressful event for older people as well as their families and carers.
 The challenges triggered by relocation derive from home being on the move.
 The concept of home and Bridges’ three stages of transition framework provide conceptual models for better understanding the needs and aspiration of older people who are in the process of this late life transition.

 We searched Academic Search Premier, Cinahl, Medline, PyscINFO, Psychology and Behavioral Sciences Collection and Scopus databases for observational, descriptive studies published between January 1995 and July 2013 using subject headings and free-text search terms including adjustment, nursing homes, relocation and transition.